DeeEmm/DIY-Flow-Bench/CONTRIBUTING.md

 - Create a 'pull request' to have your changes merged with the main code
 - Your changes will then be reviewed and merged

 How to use GIT is a bit outside of the scope of this document but you can find many how-to's online that explain how to use github desktop.
-We recommend the user guides that are provided with GitHub Desktop - https://help.github.com/en/desktop
+We recommend the user guides that are provided with GitHub Desktop as a good starting point

-If you do get stuck, you can also give us a shout out on the #developer channel on Discord.
-If you don't have access, message the owner of the repository, all contributors are welcomed and encouraged to join.
+If you do get stuck, you can also reach out and give us a shout out on our #developer channel on Discord.
+If you don't have access, message the owner of the repository or give a shout out on one of the other channels.
+All contributors are welcomed and encouraged to join the #developer channel.

 ### GIT Commit Summaries